birdiescafe/birdiescafe.github.io/index.md

 #### Classic Benny* - $14
 Two poached eggs nested on top of Pendleton Hill ham and an English muffin with housemade fresh hollandaise.

+#### Veggie Benny* - $14
+Two poached eggs on an English muffin, veggie sausage and seasonal vegetables.
+Smothered with house-made fresh hollandaise.

 #### New Mexico Benny* - $14
 Two poached eggs nested on top of spinach, onion and herb pancakes with fried chicken, Hatch chiles with housemade fresh hollandaise.